 Mafia Offers: Dealing with a Market Constraint (the Theory of Constraints way)

 You can download the ebook right here.
-It is a PDF instant digital download for only $17 (and this is the ONLY place you can get the PDF version):
+It is a PDF instant digital download for only $17:

 Mafia Offers: Dealing with a Market Constraint PDF VERSION, Chapter 22 of the Handbook